AllayMC/Allay/README.md

 - **Cross-platform:** Allay is based on the JVM, so it can run on most platforms that can run the JVM.
 - **High Performance:**
     - We fully understand the problems of Nukkit server under high load, Allay outperforms Nukkit in certain aspects (eg: entity physics) by a factor of 100 under the same load.
-    - In addition, thanks to a redesigned threading model, Allay takes full advantage of multi-core CPUs, which means you don't need to intentionally use high CPU frequencies.
+    - In addition, thanks to a redesigned threading model, Allay takes full advantage of multicore CPUs, which means you don't need to intentionally use high CPU frequencies.
     - Allay is based on the latest Java21, which theoretically gives it better performance.
 - **Easy to get started:**
     - You can write plugins for Allay in Java/JVM.